Python-PyQt/PyQt6-Docs/descriptions/QtWebEngineCore/QWebEnginePage-setContent-f-1.rst

     :status: todo
     :pysig: 5a07c208d7353161fa982c612c26691c
     :realsig: (const QByteArray&, const QString&, const QUrl&)
-    :digest: 218b641716e48e155c9e40f7393f13fe
+    :digest: 3110b74a5320d25e0ffe0534e98a565b

 Sets the content of the web page to *data*.
 If the *mimeType* argument is empty, it is assumed that the content is ``text/plain,charset=US-ASCII``.

 External objects referenced in the content are located relative to *baseUrl*.
+For external objects with relative URLs to be loaded, ``baseUrl`` cannot be empty.

 The *data* is loaded immediately; external objects are loaded asynchronously.